 These guidelines and standards shall be adhered to in all of our projects, initiatives, communications, office policies, training policies, hiring policies, and office and administrative as well as on-field procedures.
-Furthermore, these guidelines shall be promoted in all of the countries and territories we work in, and we shall support interventions that tackle children’s vulnerabilities to the risks of harm such as: violent extremism, terrorism, female genital cutting, child trafficking, natural hazards and man-made disasters, violence in schools and at home, child labour and early marriage, social exclusion and discrimination, lack of care and a supportive environment.
+Furthermore, these guidelines shall be promoted in all of the countries and territories we work in, and we shall support interventions that tackle children’s vulnerabilities to the risks of harm such as violent extremism, terrorism, female genital cutting, child trafficking and sexual exploitation, natural hazards and man-made disasters, violence in schools and at home, child labour and early marriage, social exclusion and discrimination, lack of care and a supportive environment.

 1. Internal responsibilities